sarahdeecee/fcc-development-libraries-projects/05-clock/README.md

 # Project 5 - Build a 25 + 5 Clock

 ## About
+This application is based on the Pomodoro Technique which is a time management technique breaking work into sessions and breaks.
+One goal of this project was to practice TypeScript.

 ## Instructions
 Create a CodePen.io app that passes all tests and fulfills the listed user stories.